 If you have come across mixed opinions about hormonal acne or acne in general, then best believe it – you are not alone!
 The good news is that there are effective treatment options for how to manage hormonal acne.

 Some misperceptions or skepticism surrounding acne include the role of diet in acne, the causes of acne, and the effectiveness of available treatment or management of acne which may be cosmeceutical, medical, hormonal, etc.

 Disclaimer: This is not intended to be medical advice but informational only.
 This article is a product of the author’s research, knowledge, and private consultations with some health professionals.

 Acne affects approximately 80% of adolescents and young adults from age 11 up to age 30, says Elsaie.
 While many will no longer suffer acne before they turn 30 years of age, the rest will continue to suffer acne of different forms.

-Since acne differ in presentations including the likely factors that contribute to its formation, there has been attempts to categorize the different types of acne.
+Since acne differs in presentations including the likely factors that contribute to its formation, there have been attempts to categorize the different types of acne.